 The supplies in some of these kits could vary.
 But all supplies degrade over time.

 A good container is sturdy and watertight.
 Most off-the-shelf first-aid containers are plastic with a clasp mechanism.
 Inspect the container.
 Does it seem sturdy enough for off-road use?
 Will the clasp withstand multiple uses?

 Pelican (type) containers are designed to be sturdy and watertight.
 Consider buying one of those (or a similar model) for your first-aid supplies.

 Hikers often carry soft-sided kit bags.
 Being soft, they can conform to many spaces in a vehicle.
 If you go that route, choose one that appears well made, or has received good reviews.

 Regardless of the type of case used, inspect and clean it frequently.
 A light coat of wax on a zipper will extend its life.
 If the case is broken or cracked, find a replacement.

-Allergic reactions caused by insect stings, food, and medications can turn into life-threatening reaction called anaphylaxis.
-In a severe case there is generalized hives, itching, swelling, tight scratchy throat, respiratory distress, nausea, vomiting, diarrhea and altered mental status.
+Allergic reactions caused by insect stings, food, and medications can turn into a life-threatening reaction called anaphylaxis.
+In a severe case, there are generalized hives, itching, swelling, tight scratchy throat, respiratory distress, nausea, vomiting, diarrhea, and altered mental status.
 Epinephrine is the primary treatment to save their life.

 Epinephrine is also used for severe cases of Asthma that do not respond to a rescue inhaler.